Frecuently Asked Questions

 All application documents must be submitted in English or German.
 Applicants may submit simple translations of university and school certificates (e.g., transcripts) along with copies of the originals.

-9. I read that all applicants need at least a grade point average of 2.0.
+13- I read that all applicants need to have at least a grade point average of 2.0.
 What does this mean?

-According to the German grading scale 2.0 corresponds to 80% or the letter grade B. All applicants must provide their grade point average and a grading scale explaining the submitted grades.
-The following table may serve as an orientation.
-Adjustments might be necessary:
+According to the German grading scale 2.0 corresponds to 80% or a letter grade of a B. All applicants must submit their grade point average and a grading scale explaining the submitted grades.
+If you used uni-assist to apply to universities in Berlin or Potsdam, please send us their grade overview.
+Alternatively, you can use the following formula to calculate the grade point average: (formula down)

 No, you do not need to be admitted to a university prior to your SBW Berlin application.
 But you should consider submitting your university application shortly thereafter if you haven’t applied yet.